bkesterbyld/maroon-potato/src/pages/platform.md

           Create both CRUD and analytic routines via clicks.

-          The service generates a visual diagram so you or your engineers can trace and troubleshoot business logic.
+          The service generates a visual diagram so your engineers can trace and troubleshoot business logic.
         content_align: center
         actions: []
         actions_align: left